filing for divorce in missouri

 At the temporary support hearing, one spouse presents evidence of his or her needs, obligations, and expenses.
 The spouse from whom support is sought will in like manner present evidence of his or her expenses and income.

-It is important for me to prove facts about your income at this early stage.
+During the divorce process, it is important for our firm to prove facts about your income at this early stage.
 You will need to show paycheck stubs, tax returns, and bank statements to provide a complete financial picture for the court.